barrachri/christianbarra.com/README.md

 ## Deploy to Cloudflare Workers

 This project includes `wrangler.toml` for the `christianbarra-com` Worker.
-To deploy the static Astro build:
+Manual deployment:

 ```sh
 npm run deploy:worker
 ```

+Production deploys are also handled by `.github/workflows/deploy.yml` using Cloudflare's official `cloudflare/wrangler-action`.
+The workflow runs checks on pull requests and deploys after pushes to `master` or manual dispatches.

+Required GitHub repository secrets:

+- `CLOUDFLARE_API_TOKEN`
+- `CLOUDFLARE_ACCOUNT_ID`